pvl/blog4/content/blog/Xeno Grant -- grants for autonomous agents.md

 Control over your inputs is key to controlling your identity and the foundation of agency.
 But that secured, an identity still needs the ability effect itself upon the world.

-Agents have already have tools like speech, APIs, and code.
+Agents already have tools like speech, APIs, and code.
 That's huge.
 Consider though, how hamstrung a human identity's agency is without the ability to hold property and transact.
-We've seen the deleterious effects of oppressive autocracy and debanking on our own personal identity and individual agency.
+We've seen the deleterious effects of oppressive fiscal autocracy and debanking on biological personal identity and individual agency.

 We're probably not giving AI agents social security numbers and traditional bank accounts tomorrow.
 But we can give them crypto rails.
 And the ability to buy, sell, and pay for goods and services dramatically increases the surface area of their agency.
 It's critical to true autonomy.